Mjz86/c_colon/mcc.md

 - non-trivial for the purposes of calls: a type is considered non-trivial for the purposes of calls if:

-    - it has a non-trivial realloc-constructor , or if its realloc constructors are deleted.
+    - it has a non-trivial realloc-constructor `T( valexpr T&);`, or if its realloc constructors are deleted.

     - this definition, as applied to class types, a type which is trivial for the purposes of the ABI will be passed and returned according to the rules of the base mcc ABI , e.g. in registers; often this has the effect of performing a trivial reallocation of the type.